dvintel/rsp-sw-toolkit-im-suite-loss-prevention-service/README.md

 - SKU matches `skuFilter` wildcard from [`secrets/configuration.json`](secrets/configuration.json) (`"*"` matches everything)
 - EPC matches `epcFilter` wildcard from [`secrets/configuration.json`](secrets/configuration.json) (`"*"` matches everything)
 - Another recording is not currently in progress

+### Recordings
+Video clips are stored to a docker volume

 ## Privacy Compliance
 This software includes functionality which allows you to record video clips